mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 If you see this, the mod might be out of date. tModLoader updates every month and sometimes those updates will break mods.
 If it is the start of a month, the author might just be slow in updating.
 You will have to disable this mod until it is fixed.
 If you manually installed a mod, the mod will be purple on the `Mods` menu and you should delete it and use the workshop version.

 # Launch Issues
+### hostpolicy.dll error
+Follow the instructions in the next section.

 ### Black windows appears and closes but nothing else
 There are a variety of issues that can cause this issue.
 If none of these suggestions work, please come to the [tModLoader Discord Support](#discord-support)